ni/ams-capabilities/README.md

 # BLS Capabilities

 A Capability in Battery Lab Software (BLS) is a feature which any device (Cycler, Chiller, Chamber, Power Supply, E-Load, etc) can choose to provide.
 Each capability is creating one or multiple channels, which are used to communicate between Systems, e.g. LabView and PAtools.
+They provide methods for Initialize, Close, Read and Write.

 This repo contains the various implementations for BLS-compatible Capabilities which can be used to accelerate the creation of a BLS Plugin.
 Include an instance of any of these classes in your BLS Plugin and it will handle the underlying channel data communication.